Understanding Financial Ratios: A Key to Business Success

 Visualize trends.
 Use dashboards to see ratios over time.

 Keep data clean.
-Accurate bookkeeping = accurate ratios.
+Accurate bookkeeping equals accurate ratios.

 Make it a routine.
 Review ratios quarterly with your advisor or CPA.